 Cairenn first became interested in genetic genealogy as a means to finding biological family after learning her mother was adopted.

-In addition to being a founding partner of Coast to Coast Genetic Genealogy Services, Cairenn is the Director of the IGG Certificate Program at Ramapo College of New Jersey and is the Director of Education at DNA Doe Project.
+In addition to being a founding partner of Coast to Coast Genetic Genealogy Services, she is the Director of the IGG Certificate Program at Ramapo College of New Jersey.

 Cairenn is among the most experienced practitioners of IGG, having applied the practice to unidentified remains at DNA Doe Project since 2018.
 She values practitioner transparency and ethics in IGG, in hopes that the practice will enduringly be used to seek justice for victims, the wrongfully convicted, and the unidentified.